Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Method

 \textbf{Token Initialization}.
 For each centerline path $\mathcal{P}_j$, we select the initial centerline $T_{\text{max}}$ via:

 where $P(l, r)$ is the probability of association from centerline $l$ to road $r$.

 \textbf{Topological-constraint Beam Search}.
-Based on beem search, topological-constraint beam search makes the following two improvements: \begin{itemize} \item Modify the one-way search to implement a bidirectional search starting on $T_{max}$. \item When generating new predictions, instead of using the approach of taking the maximum value from all roads, we decode under the constraint of connectivity provided in the road network $\mathcal{E}_r$, thus ensuring that the connectivity of the road sequence corresponding to the lane path in the decoding result is consistent with the representation of the road network. \end{itemize}
+Based on beam search, topological constraint beam search makes the following two improvements: 1.
+Modify the one-way search to implement a bidirectional search starting at $T_{max}$.
+2. When generating new predictions, instead of using the approach of taking the maximum value from all roads, we decode under the constraint of connectivity provided in the road network $\mathcal{E}_r$, thus ensuring that the connectivity of the road sequence corresponding to the lane path in the decoding result is consistent with the representation of the road network.
+Detailed expressions of the topological constraints beam search, including formula descriptions, are included in the appendix~\ref{sec:model}.